 There is usually an exception for those in the profession, such as medical professionals, health care providers, firefighters, law enforcement officers, and others with legal duties.
 People who fall under this category are often required to provide first aid or CPR to people in the vicinity who need it, or to stop on highways and in other areas where there has been an accident to see if someone might need help.

 The best way to protect yourself from civil liability when helping others is to always act in the victim's best interests.
 If your motivation is to be a hero and not simply to help a fellow human, you risk making mistakes not covered by good Samaritan laws.
-To stay out of court, it's best if you enroll in a CPR and first aid class and make sure to follow the training.
+To stay out of court, it's best if you enroll in a CPR and first aid classes and make sure to follow the training.
 Don't do anything outside of your scope of training.
 Get professional help for the victim as soon as possible.
 Do not accept gifts, compensation, or rewards for your help.

 The director of Emergency Medical Service San Francisco, Mr. John Brown, revealed that people are concerned about personal safety; he said:" They're worried the person is faking it—maybe they'll get mugged … or that they're going to hurt themselves bending over".